securingsam/SmartScanner-iOS-Spec/README.md

 <a id="handling-401-unauthorized-errors"></a>
 ### Handling 401 Unauthorized errors

-In case the authentication token provided in Initialization and authentication phase is expired during the scan process, the scan process will automatically stop and return a [`SamSDKError`](API_REFERENCE.md#samsdkerror) instance with code of `.UNAUTHORIZED` (401).
+In case the authentication token provided in the initialization and authentication phase is expired during the scan process, the scan process will automatically stop and return a [`SamSDKError`](API_REFERENCE.md#samsdkerror) instance with code of `.UNAUTHORIZED` (401).

 In that scenario a new/refreshed token must be provided to the SDK by executing the [`.setup(token:)`](API_REFERENCE.md#setuptoken) function again.